 It is not all misery.
 The paths are beautiful and there are many gardeners that tend to them.
 It is an easy occupation to have in this world: you only need to begin tending to a path, and people will know you for a gardener.
 There is disagreement about whether the gardeners add any value to the paths, but it would be unwise to discuss it in their presence.
-It is a life’s occupation, after all.
+It is a hardworking occupation, after all.

 One day, while Albert was walking, he met a woman named Elise.
 Finding no reason for preamble, he told her his singularity theorem.
-She said it was very interesting, even plausible, but seemed much less likely than her completeness theorem: that there was quite clearly one world, and although it was expanding now, one day, every path would meet another, and then the world would become whole and complete.
+She said it was very interesting, even plausible, but seemed much less likely than her completeness theorem: there was only one world, and one day, every path would meet another, making the world whole and complete.
 He said that her theory was very interesting, and indeed, even plausible, but it did not have the aesthetic merit of his singularity theorem.
-She corrected him, saying it was his own theory that lacked the proper aesthetic merit.
+She corrected him, saying it was his theory that lacked the proper aesthetic merit.
 Since they were both dispassionate thinkers, they ignored each other’s defensive accusations, and remained firmly convinced of their own ideas.
 They walked along together, and after a time, became friends.

 Luckily, they were both dispassionate thinkers, and after a time, they became friends.